 The innovative approach of Multi-Perspective Palm Reading (introduced in 2011) explains why a consideration of multiple dimensions of the hand is a requirement for recognizing Marfan syndrome.

-Because not all Marfan people have the two most typical hand shape characteristics that are featured with 'spider fingers' [arachnodactyly] - which is in usually described/defined by means of the 'thumb sign' (a.k.a.
+For, not all Marfan people have the two most typical hand shape characteristics that are featured with 'spider fingers' [arachnodactyly] - which is in usually described/defined by means of the 'thumb sign' (a.k.a.
 Steinberg sign) and the 'wrist sign' (a.k.a.
-Walker-Murdoch sign).
+Walker-Murdoch sign)

 For this reason a hand assessment for Marfan syndrome also requires a consideration of hand features beyond the hand shape: the skin quality and the motorics are essential as well!